SharePoint/sp-dev-docs/docs/general-development/overview-of-the-sharepoint-page-model.md

-### Search-driven Web Parts
+### Search-driven web parts

-With search-driven Web Parts, you can dynamically present information stored in the search index.
+With search-driven web parts, you can dynamically present information stored in the search index.
 The presentation of data in the Content Search web part is controlled by display templates, which reside in the Master Page Gallery alongside master pages and page layouts.

-SharePoint includes several ready-to-use display templates such as lists and slideshows for your Content Search Web Parts.
+SharePoint includes several ready-to-use display templates such as lists and slideshows for your Content Search web parts.
 When you configure a Content Search web part in the browser, you choose which display templates to use.